[Fix] The application was unable to start correctly (0xc0000005)

 5. Check to see if doing so fixes the error message.

-Data Execution Prevention is a program that prevents certain programs or executables from being able to run on your computer because it suspects that they might be viruses.
-Due to this prevention, sometimes, as a false alarm, legit applications might also face issues while trying to run on your computer.
+Data Execution Prevention is a program that prevents certain programs or executables from running on your computer because it suspects they might be viruses.
+Due to this prevention, sometimes, as a false alarm, legitimate applications may also face issues while trying to run on your computer.
 Therefore, in this step, we will be disabling this setting from the system configuration panel.
-For that:
+To do this:

-2. Type in “Control Panel” and press “Enter” to launch the classical control panel interface.
+2. Type “Control Panel” and press “Enter” to launch the classic control panel interface.

 Accessing the Classic Control Panel interface